New Mexico Diminished Value Claims

 Yes.
 New Mexico recognizes third party diminished value claims when another driver is responsible for the accident.

-Yes.
-New Mexico follows a fault based system for property damage claims.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+New Mexico follows a fault-based system for property damage, so the at-fault driver's insurer may be responsible for diminished value in addition to repair costs.

-• Can I pursue diminished value against my own insurance in New Mexico?
+• Can I file this against my own auto policy?

-New Mexico generally allows four years for property damage claims.
+New Mexico generally allows four years from the date of the accident for property damage claims.

 Yes, but insurers typically require clear documentation demonstrating measurable market loss before issuing compensation.